 ‘Dawn Sears’ (Dawn Sears Records, 2002) was a quality production, featuring exceptional musicians and vocalists (Connie Smith sang a duet with Dawn Sears, while Vince Gill sang background vocals), supreme examples of song-writing and a voice so eloquent that it spoke for itself.

-Kenny Sears & Dawn Sears aboard Cruise Ship Valor during The Opry Country Classics Cruise in January 2010
+Kenny Sears and Dawn Sears aboard Cruise Ship Valor during The Opry Country Classics Cruise in January 2010